JeremiahKaren/35percent.github.io/borough-triangle.md

 With his 12 years as a senior Southwark councillor, we don't doubt that Mr Glover is very well placed to provide this service.

+## Postscript update - 19 May 2016
+The planning application has been withdrawn following an acrimonious [dispute](http://www.london-se1.co.uk/news/view/8775) between the Ministry of Sound and Peabody.

 [^1]: See paragraph 8.4 on pages 93-94 of the council's [2004 Elephant & Castle Supplementary Planning Guidance](http://www.scribd.com/doc/82420796/Southwark-Council-2004-Development-Framework)